camunda/connectors/connectors/http-json/README.md

 mvn clean verify
 ```

-### Test as local Job Worker
+### Test with local runtime

-Use the [Camunda Connector Runtime](https://github.com/camunda-community-hub/spring-zeebe/tree/master/connector-runtime#building-connector-runtime-bundles) to run your function as a local Job Worker.
+Use the [Camunda Connector Runtime](https://github.com/camunda-community-hub/spring-zeebe/tree/master/connector-runtime#building-connector-runtime-bundles) to run your function as a local Java application.

+In your IDE you can also simply navigate to the `LocalContainerRuntime` class in test scope and run it via your IDE.

 ### :lock: Test as local Google Cloud Function